minac/ansible-anchor/README.md

 Ansible Anchor
 =========

-A deployment of anchor CMS with Ansible and Vagrant.
+A deployment of Anchor CMS with Ansible and Vagrant.

 Requirements